 If the receiver you bought allows you to install an additional speaker and you are at that point.
 Think about upgrading from a 5.1 to a 7.1 surround sound system or maybe use the audio and video receiver as a 5.1.2 Atmos system.

-Guess what! maybe the salesperson at the home theater store sold you a receiver that had an additional zone.
+Guess what!
+Maybe the salesperson at the home theater store sold you a receiver that had an additional zone.

-And he simply could not pass the extra commission and receiving a pat on the back from the store manager by up-selling you the most expensive receiver in the store.
+And he could not pass the extra commission and receiving a pat on the back from the store manager by up-selling you the most expensive receiver in the store.

-Particularly since you are a rookie, you thought you were saving money by installing it yourself and especially since this is your very first audio system.
+Mainly since you are a rookie, you thought you were saving money by installing it yourself and especially since this is your very first audio system.

 You went ahead and purchased a super-advanced AV receiver that comes with Atmos and Bluetooth capabilities, WiFi, online apps to connect to Spotify, Pandora, and XM Internet radio plus all the whistles.

-Then you realize that the AVR has a lot of ports! yes a lot! and now wonder if you are using the correct slots.
+Then you realize that the AVR has a lot of ports!
+Yes, a lot!
+And now wonder if you are using the correct slots.

 Fortunately, a lot of devices have the ‘slots’ properly tagged depending on the different functions they provide.